Diseases & Conditions

 Unless your nerve compression has caused a lot of muscle wasting, your doctor will most likely first recommend nonsurgical treatment.

-Nonsteroidal anti-inflammatory medicines.
-If your symptoms have just started, your doctor may recommend an anti-inflammatory medicine, such as ibuprofen, to help reduce swelling around the nerve.
+Nonsteroidal anti-inflammatory drugs (NSAIDs).
+If your symptoms have just started, your doctor may recommend an anti-inflammatory medicine, such as ibuprofen or naproxen, to help reduce swelling around the nerve.

 Nerve gliding exercises.
 Some doctors think that exercises to help the ulnar nerve slide through the cubital tunnel at the elbow and the Guyon's canal at the wrist can improve symptoms.
 These exercises may also help prevent stiffness in the arm and wrist.

 Your doctor may recommend surgery to take pressure off of the nerve if:

 - Nonsurgical methods have not improved your condition